-Travel plans too close for comfort?
-SLO CAL is #Open&Safe!
-Here, keeping your distance doesn't have to mean tossing all of your summer goals into the recycling bin.
-While big barbecues and packed concerts are canceled this year, SLO CAL's pristine coastline affords endless socially distant opportunities to soak up the sun, surf and spacious calm.
-Famous for miles of dramatic coastline, wide-open beaches, vibrant wildlife and world renowned roadside excursions, Highway 1 is close enough for summer fun, yet far enough away to #StaySafe.
+Looking for a travel adventure that has lots of experiences, but with wide, open spaces to provide comfort from crowds?
+SLO CAL's pristine coastline affords endless socially distant opportunities to soak up the sun, surf and spacious calm.
+Famous for miles of dramatic coastline, wide-open beaches, vibrant wildlife and world-renowned roadside excursions, Highway 1 is close enough for fun, yet open enough for fresh air and comfort.

 Hold onto your handlebars: Ragged Point